iamwiredu/iamwiredu/Readme.md

 # 💫 About Me:
-I am working on a django site that allows sellers to manage order requests and receive momo paymensts as well as automate delivery. http://buzelstores.com
+I am working on a django site that allows sellers to manage order requests, receive momo paymensts as well as automate delivery. http://buzelstores.com